-In line with our climate emergency declared in 2019, Pendle Borough Council is committed to tackling climate change and achieving a carbon neutral Pendle.
+In line with our climate emergency declared in 2019, Pendle Council is committed to tackling climate change and achieving a carbon neutral Pendle.

 In delivering all four priorities, we will ensure that climate change and environmental sustainability are key considerations when planning and delivering our actions.

-Priority 1:

-Providing High Quality Services and Facilities
+Priority 1: Providing High Quality Services and Facilities

-- A high performing council that is effective and efficient - Listen to its people and drive a customer-focused ethos throughout the organisation and beyond - Become digital by default, moving with the technology and bringing our customers on a journey with us - The Council is fit for purpose and delivers value for money in the services we provide - Lead our community through Local Government Reorganisation (LGR) - Take forward local asset transfer during the LGR process, to meet community needs
+- Develop a A high performing council that is as effective and efficient as it can be - Listen to its people and drive a customer-focused ethosthroughout the organisation and beyond - Become digital by default, moving with the technology and bringing our customers on a journey with us - Ensure that, as a borough The Council, we are is fit for purpose and deliver value for money in the services we provide - Lead our community throughinto Local Government Reorganisation